open-mmlab/mmsegmentation/docs/en/tutorials/customize_datasets.md

 Assuming only one gpu used for model training and testing, as prioty of the overall arguments defination is low, the batch_size for training is `4` and dataset will be shuffled, and batch_size for testing and validation is `1`, and dataset will not be shuffled.

-For data configuration is much clearer, we recommand use specific dataloader setting and avoid overall dataloader setting, just like:
+For data configuration is much clearer, we recommand use specific dataloader setting and avoid overall dataloader setting after v0.24.1, just like:

 ```python
 data = dict(